PaulMcMillan/tasa/README.rst

   Did you remember to set `REDIS_ADDRESS` env var?
 This will happen if you added a redis password and did not set a connection string.

+* What version of redis-server do I need?

+  Tasa is developed with redis 2.6.7.
+Older versions aren't explicitly tested, though the 2.4 branch will probably work with reduced functionality.
+Newer versions should work without trouble.

 Security
 --------